CodeYourFuture/GitHomeworkFixErrors/homework.md

 What do you use "Commit Messages" for?

-To record what changes you made to the code
+A commit message explains what change you made to your project.

 ## Question 18

 Where can I look to find help with Git?

-The Git Cheatsheet!
+Git Help can be accessed from your Git Bash just by typing the command git help .